Mind the trap! Antipatterns, a common type of problem in technical writing

 Overwarning

-The idea behind this is to be able to prevent liability risks; however, the result is that really important warnings get lost in the mass of meaningless nonsense.
+Warning against every conceivable and inconceivable danger.
+The idea behind this is to prevent liability risks; the result is that really important warnings get lost in the mass of meaningless nonsense.

 Information Diarrhea